Amateur National

-Amateur National is the Moroccan Amateur League with 3 Divisions, behind the Botola Pro and the Botola Pro 2.
+Amateur National is the top division of the Moroccan Amateur League and the third level in the Moroccan football league system, positioned directly below Botola Pro 2.

 History

-Before 2004, this division was named Rabita Football Amateur 1, then Groupement National de Football Amateurs 1 until the creation of the National League of Amateur Football in 2015.
+Before 2004, the third division was known as Rabita Football Amateur 1, and later as Groupement National de Football Amateurs 1.
+In 2015, administration was transferred to the National League of Amateur Football (LNFA).

-Starting from the season 2017/2018, the division take the name of Amateur National Championship or National and was reorganized on one unique group of 16 teams.
+Starting from the 2017–18 season, the competition was reorganized into a single nationwide group of 16 clubs.

+League Structure

+The league operates on a standard promotion and relegation system: